What Zoning District is my property located in? Contact Code Enforcement

 For every 200 campers there must be one certified CPR person.
 For every 125 campers there must be one certified RTE person.
 At the First Aid station located at the pool there is an EMT where all campers in our Day Camp will be taken if first aid is applied or needed, a call will be made to tell the parent/guardian.

 Do you have an EMT or nurse on the premises?
-The 5th and 6th Grade Camp and the 7th and 8th Grade Camp DO NOT have an EMT or a Nurse at their perspective locations.
+The 5th and 6th Grade Camp, 7th and 8th Grade Camp, and Day Play Camp DO NOT have an EMT or a Nurse at their perspective locations.
 The Camp Director in each camp is certified in CPR and Responding to Emergencies which is an intense first aid course through the Red Cross.
 While the Camps are at Charles Cook Park there is a nurse/EMT on staff at the pool.

 Recreation - Skate Park

 Is the Steven Hebert Memorial Skate Park supervised?
-The skate park is always supervised by a skate park attendant during its hours of operation.
+The skate park is not Supervised.

 Can I ride my bike in the Steven Hebert Memorial Skate Park?
 No bicycles, scooters, or spectators are permitted inside the fenced area.
 Only skateboarders and in-line skaters are permitted inside the park.